B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/PrepExternalSchema.rst

 ::

-    -g, --schema-directory     (Required) Path to the directory that contains the schema FASTA files to adapt, one FASTA file per gene/locus.
+    -g, --schema-directory     (Required) Path to the directory of the schema to adapt.
+The schema must contain one FASTA file per gene/locus.

-    -o, --output-directory     (Required) The directory where the output files will be saved (will create the directory if it does not exist).
+    -o, --output-directory     (Required) Path to the output directory where the adapted schema will be created.

-    --gl, --genes-list         (Optional) Path to a file that contains the list of full paths to the loci FASTA files or the loci IDs, one per line, the process should adapt (default: False).
+    --gl, --genes-list         (Optional) Path to a file with the list of loci in the schema that the process should adapt (one per line, full paths or loci IDs) (default: False).

-    --ptf, --training-file     (Optional) Path to the Prodigal training file that will be included in the adapted schema (default: None).
+    --ptf, --training-file     (Optional) Path to the Prodigal training file that will be included in the directory of the adapted schema (default: None).

-    --bsr, --blast-score-ratio (Optional) The BLAST Score Ratio value that will be used to adapt the external schema (default: 0.6).
+    --bsr, --blast-score-ratio (Optional) BLAST Score Ratio (BSR) value.
+The process selects representative alleles for each locus based on this value.
+Representative alleles are selected until all alleles in a locus align against one of the representatives with a BSR >= than the specified value (default: 0.6).

-    --l, --minimum-length      (Optional) Minimum sequence length accepted.
-Sequences with a length value smaller than the value passed to this argument will be discarded (default: 0).
+    --l, --minimum-length      (Optional) Minimum sequence length value stored in the schema config file.
+The schema adaptation process will only discard sequences smaller than this value if the --size-filter parameter is provided (default: 0).

-    --t, --translation-table   (Optional) Genetic code to use for CDS translation.
-Must match the genetic code used to create the training file (default: 11).
+    --t, --translation-table   (Optional) Genetic code used for allele translation (default: 11).

-    --st, --size-threshold     (Optional) CDS size variation threshold.
-At the default value of 0.2, alleles with size variation +-20 percent when compared to the representative will not be included in the final schema (default:
+    --st, --size-threshold     (Optional) Allele size variation threshold value stored in the schema config file.
-                               0.2).
+                               The schema adaptation process will only discard alleles with a size that deviates from the locus length mode +- the size theshold value if the --size-filter parameter is provided(default: 0.2).

-    --cpu, --cpu-cores         (Optional) The number of CPU cores to use (default: 1).
+    --cpu, --cpu-cores         (Optional) TNumber of CPU cores/threads that will be used to run the process (chewie resets to a lower value if it is equal to or exceeds the total number of available CPU cores/threads) (default: 1).

-    --b, --blast-path          (Optional) Path to the BLAST executables.
-Use this option if chewBBACA cannot find the BLASTp and makeblastdb executables or if you want to use anoter BLAST installation that is not the one added to the PATH (default: assumes BLAST executables were added to PATH).
+    --b, --blast-path          (Optional) Path to the directory that contains the BLAST executables (default: assumes BLAST executables were added to PATH).

     --size-filter              (Optional) Apply the minimum length and size threshold values to filter out alleles during schema adaptation (default: False).